sherrimitchell/Expanse_Project/README.md

 Coding Challenge

-Today’s coding challenge will be to build a website where the provided data can be searched and visualized within the website.
+This project is a coding challenge for Coding While Black.
+The challenge is to build a website where the provided data can be searched and visualized within the website.
 The goal is to see a visual representation of the included data.
 Below is a sample site for reference.

 https://informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/

-Example
+## Example